Automated grading for online exams: A comprehensive guide

 • Provide a suggested score and rationale

-This feature is best used with clear instructions, defined rubrics, and optional human oversight.
+This feature is best used with clear instructions, and/or defined rubrics, with optional human oversight.

 Question: